nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md

   - GTDB-Tk
   - HUMAnN3
   - MetaPhIAn3
-- In [step 14d](#14d-mag-taxonomic-classification), MAG taxonomic classification, added the new `--skip_ani_screen` argument to `gtdbtk classify_wf` to continue classifying genomes as in previous versions of GTDB-Tk.
+- In [step 14d](#14d-mag-taxonomic-classification), MAG taxonomic classification, added the new `--skip_ani_screen` argument to `gtdbtk classify_wf` to continue classifying genomes as in previous versions of GTDB-Tk, using mash and skani.

 ---